 Meals are served family style in the dining hall with staff and campers at each table.
 Wholesome, nutritious meals are served in ample quantities.
-Cookouts are pre-selected and prepared during the week by troops.
+Cookouts and snacks will be planned and prepared during the week by each unit.
 A salad bar (or salad) is available as an option at most lunches & dinner.
 If campers do not like the meal option, we also have Wow butter (peanut butter substitute) and jelly or another substitute available to them.
 Campers can burn a lot of energy during the day, so if campers become hungry between meals, fruit is always available in the dining hall.